-Dr. Cathy: Cataracts usually start with tiny dots at the edges (called incipient) that cover less than ten percent of the lens.
-The next step is the immature cataract stage, which involves less than fifteen percent of the lens.
+Dr. Cathy: Cataracts usually start with tiny dots at the edges (called incipient) that cover less than 10 percent of the lens.
+The next step is the immature cataract stage, which involves less than 15 percent of the lens.

 Common Causes of Cataracts